jorgeribeiro/personal-page-hugo-academic/content/en/home/experience.md

   location = "Brazil"
   date_start = "2019-03-01"
   date_end = ""
-  description = "Automation of routines of the Corporante Legal Department.
-Data mining and data analysis."
+  description = "Automation of routines of the Legal Department.
+Also working with Data Mining and Data Science."

 [[experience]]
   title = "Full Stack Developer"